dbrrt/react-markdown-doc/README.md

-# YASSIG
+# React Markdown Doc

-Yet Another Static Site Generator
 --

 Live Demo : https://lucid-newton-42e898.netlify.com/

 ## Motivation
-YASSIG was developed to provide a SSG easy to maintain and as modular as possible, built on top of React 16 and Webpack4, it should also be compatible with mainstream static hosting platforms (Apache, now, netlify, surge etc...).
+React Markdown Doc was developed to provide a SSG easy to maintain and as modular as possible, built on top of React 16 and Webpack4, it should also be compatible with mainstream static hosting platforms (Apache, now, netlify, surge etc...).

 ## Usage